 There's only so much my five and seven year old can take since they're not picturing bathtubs and catastrophes with runaway animals….so we got to the gorillas just in time.

 Turns out gorillas are vegetarians.
 We arrived at feeding time and got to see their healthy array of leafy greens, fennel, and onion being thrown over the wall to them.
 They walked around clutching their prizes and sat in the shade to devour their goodies.
 Their bulbous bellies leave plenty of room for all the gas that is produced by their diet.
 Momma would be proud of their healthy choices (though she might not be able to sit in the same room for too long!)

 Don't Miss!
 Best Family Fun in The Outer Banks

 One cutie pie walked around with his blanky covering his back.
 He would stop every so often and cuddle with it like a typical toddler.
 Such a sweet, little 400 pound marshmallow!

 Finally, we visited what promised to be the Elephant Enrichment Center.
-Now, when I think of elephants, zoos and circuses, I think abuse.
-Maybe it’s the over sensationalized mainstream media looking for stories — but I don’t think so.
-I think throughout history, those floppy eared pachyderms have gotten pretty worked by those taking advantage of their sweet natures.
-Read Water for Elephants if you don’t believe me.
+Now, when I think of elephants, zoos and circuses, I think of abuse.
+Maybe it's the over-sensationalized mainstream media looking for stories - but I don't think so.
+I think throughout history, those floppy-eared pachyderms have gotten pretty worked by those taking advantage of their sweet natures.
+Read Water for Elephants if you don't believe me.
 But this experience promised to be different.
 We joined a crowd of people mutely watching what appeared to be an elephant in the midst of getting a pedicure.